 Are more gen’rous by far, for with us the host pays

-While here, those invited, subscribe to the treat,
+While here, those invited subscribe to the treat,

 And visit their neighbour to eat their own meat!

-Curiously, Elliott does not follow her definition.
-The Country Mice arrive empty-handed, expecting to be hosted by the London Mice, who have promised an epicurean Christmas dinner.
-Used to corn kernels, the Country Mice are feted with cold soups, sweetmeats, fricassee chicken, cold bacon, pickles, whipped cream, plumb-cake, cheesecake, custards, and Cheshire cheese.
+cold soups, sweetmeats, and fricassee chicken, cold bacon, pickles, whipped cream, plum-cake, cheesecake, custards, and Cheshire cheese.
 There is some resistance to the new foods, but when they join in the feast, they seal their fate.
-For though you might enjoy such a meal, Elliott means it to be gluttonous and so sinful that it must end badly—and abruptly:
+For though you might enjoy such a meal, Elliott means it to be gluttonous, and so sinful that it must end badly—and abruptly:

 When sudden the cupboard door wide open flew,

-And in rush’d a fierce looking, large tabby cat,
+And in rush’d a fierce-looking, large tabby cat,

 Who advance’d, with huge strides . . .

-The few Country Mice that manage to return (all of them scared) are admonished for being seduced by the promise of luxury at a “pic nic” dinner in a London townhouse.
-OldWheatears (the elder Country Mouse) delivers a stern sermon to the wanderers:
+The few Country Mice who manage to return (all of them scared) are admonished for being seduced by the promise of luxury at a “pic nic” dinner in a London townhouse.
+Old

-That seldom is changed but for mortification.
+That seldom is chang’d but for mortification.

 And if we but look round the world, we shall see,